yoshidayasutaka/mcp/src/cdk-mcp-server/awslabs/cdk_mcp_server/static/CDK_GENERAL_GUIDANCE.md

-# AWS CDK Best Practices Guide
+# AWS CDK General Guidance

-This guide provides essential best practices for AWS CDK development, focusing on when to use specific constructs and tools.
+This guide provides essential guidance for AWS CDK development, focusing on when to use specific constructs and tools.

 ## Getting Started with CDK